akpdox/akpdox/README.md

 if you're one of my exes dni at all and do expect me to hide you instantly, I don't enjoy forcing myself to like someone i already hated

-basic dni, minors unless ALREADY friends, no to flirting but you may compliment me, THOSE jjk fans are also dni, dandy world please get out of my sight, forsaken are on thin ice, always w2i no matter what (im did system so if you happen to see "introj" in the name that's my headmate, respect their interaction state)
+basic dni.. proship transphob etc, minors unless ALREADY friends (you can interact if you're pretty normal, if i sense something off ill hide you..), your mom jokes you not funny, no to flirting (keep in mind I'm in healthy relationship) but you may compliment me, THOSE jjk and south park fans are also dni, dandy world please get out of my sight, forsaken are on thin ice, always w2i no matter what (im did system so if you happen to see "introj" in the name that's my headmate, respect their interaction state)

 i can be very awkward at first because i never really know how to start conversation so say hi to me and I'll say hi back (unless im off tab)

-i really love my friends and partner, if you have any problem with any of them respectfully get the fuck out of my sight.
+i really love my friends and partner, if you have any problem with any of them respectfully get the fuck out of my sight. if you trying to start drama in pixel game I wouldn't take you serious and expect yourself to be hidden..
+I'm afk almost all the time but if i happen to catch you trying something ill simply hide you ermm just be normal person

+if you have problem with me just whisper me please im always up to know what i might have done wrong so i can fix it and avoid from repeating the same mistake just dont go on straight up attacking me for nothing ^^

 ALSO DO NOT COPY OR TAKE INSPO EVEN COLOR PICK BRUH ILL RECOGNIZE THE SKIN SOONER OR LATER you can always ask if you can take inspo, you might find me with diffrent styles so if any of them caught your attention just ask i won't bite your head off (even if i don't see your taking inspo w/o asking i have friends to tell me about you bffr)